duartegroup/mlp-train/docs/tutorials/downhill_sampling.rst

     )

 First, we set the electronic structure code used in AL (``method_name``) to `'orca'`.
-We then fix the initial configuration in the AL ``selectfont fix_init_config=True`` to ensure that each AL cycle will start from the TS structure, i.e., the downhill sampling will be used in every run.
+We then fix the initial configuration in the AL ``fix_init_config=True`` to ensure that each AL cycle will start from the TS structure, i.e., the downhill sampling will be used in every run.
 Finally, we will set ``keep_al_trajs=True``, to save the trajectories sampled during each AL for future reference.

 After AL, we can check the coverage of the reaction space by the training set by plotting the data based on the collective variable, defined as :math:`\frac{r_1 + r_2}{2}`, where :math:`r_1` and :math:`r_2` are the two bonds formed during the Diels-Alder reaction.